InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 endif

 scale:
-	@kubectl scale deployment/myapp --replicas=$(REPLICA_COUNT)
+	kubectl scale deployment/myapp --replicas=$(REPLICA_COUNT)
 ```

-\begin{calloutbox}[Conditionals: Separate Targets Usually Win] If you're writing
+\begin{calloutbox}[Conditionals: Separate Targets Usually Win]
-complex conditionals in a single target, you probably need separate targets
+If you're writing complex conditionals in a single target, you probably need separate targets instead:
-instead:

-\textbf{Instead of:} One \texttt{deploy} target with branching logic for
+\textbf{Instead of:} One \texttt{deploy} target with branching logic for dev/staging/prod
-dev/staging/prod

-\textbf{Prefer:} \texttt{deploy-dev}, \texttt{deploy-staging},
-\texttt{deploy-prod} as distinct targets
+\textbf{Prefer:} \texttt{deploy-dev}, \texttt{deploy-staging}, \texttt{deploy-prod} as distinct targets

 Separate targets are self-documenting and easier to understand.
-Each target
-clearly shows what it does without requiring you to trace conditional logic.
+Each target clearly shows what it does without requiring you to trace conditional logic.

-\textbf{Exception:} Use conditionals for truly environment-specific behavior
-like replica counts or approval gates—small variations on the same workflow.
+\textbf{Exception:} Use conditionals for truly environment-specific behavior like replica counts or approval gates—small variations on the same workflow.
 \end{calloutbox}

 ### Built-in Functions